Longbridge Platinum - Jumbo Reverse Mortgage

 Answers to the most common questions about Longbridge Platinum

-It’s a proprietary, non-Federal Housing Administration (FHA) reverse mortgage program for homeowners age 60 and older* with a minimum home value of $400,000.
+It’s a proprietary, non-Federal Housing Administration (FHA) reverse mortgage program for homeowners age 55 and older* with a high-value home or condo.
 It lets you borrow against your home equity without having to make monthly mortgage payments.
 You must continue to pay property taxes, homeowners insurance, and for home maintenance.

 While subject to the same regulatory requirements as HECM loans, there are some important differences.
 Longbridge Platinum allows you to access more of your home’s equity than a standard HECM—up to $4M.
-It’s specifically for properties with home values that exceed the FHA loan limit (currently $822,375), or aren’t eligible for FHA financing—such as condominiums that aren’t FHA approved, or some Planned Unit Developments.
+It’s specifically for properties which either have higher home values or are not eligible for FHA financing, such as condominiums or some Planned Unit Developments.
 Compared to a HECM, Platinum has low upfront costs and no mortgage insurance premiums, which can save you thousands over the life of the loan.

 Longbridge Platinum has borrower protections similar to standard reverse mortgages.
 No matter what happens in the economy, how much money you receive, or how long you live in your home, you won’t be required to make a mortgage payment.
 Plus, Platinum is a non-recourse loan—the lender cannot hold you or your heirs personally liable, even if the loan amount exceeds the home’s value when the loan comes due.